LiKTOi1029/Coding-Challenges-Folder/2025/Febuary 3/readme.md

 5. DefaultIn - Default input file
 6. DefaultOut - Default output file
 ## Changelog
+### 2025/2/15
+ - Fixed a bug where the ends and beginnings of logs in `logbook.toml` would concatenate
 ### 2025/2/14
  - Finalizing logging system.
 First development build is almost ready.
  - Added new option `NameLogs` into `settings.toml` to set the script to automatically name each gun instead of manually prompting for it for every log.